TristanBeucher/tristanbeucher.github.io/_posts/2024-03-18-Building-decision-trees-for-streaming-data-with-Hoeffding-Bound.md

 - **Split**: A decision rule that separates the data based on attribute values.

-The family of decision tree algorithms is widely used to tackle supervised learning problems.
-Essentially, it mimics human decision-making by dividing data based on certain criteria, as shown in the illustration below:

-Generally, predictions are made more accurate thanks to ensemble methods such as bagging (used in the Random Forest algorithm) or boosting (e.g., XGBoost).
+# Why traditional decision trees fail with real-time data

-However, despite their performance and efficiency, traditional decision trees face certain limitations when deployed in production and confronted with a continuous flow of data:
+Despite their performance and efficiency, traditional decision trees face certain limitations when deployed in production and confronted with a continuous flow of data:

 - **Memory and learning speed**: Decision trees are designed to work with datasets that can be fully loaded into memory.
 This is not the case with streaming data, which is potentially infinite.
 As a result, traditional learning approaches are too slow and impractical for real-time applications.
 - **Dynamic updates**: Traditional trees lack a mechanism for updating the model incrementally as new data arrives.
 They require a complete reconstruction of the tree when new data is incorporated, which is computationally expensive and impractical for real-time updates.
 - **Data drift management**: In streaming environments, the distribution of underlying data can change over time, a phenomenon known as data drift.
 Traditional decision trees do not intrinsically adapt to these changes, which can lead to a drop in model accuracy over time.

 What I aim to describe in this article is an algorithm, called Hoeffding Tree, that addresses these limitations by using a statistical method to make decisions incrementally without waiting to see all the data.

-# Hoeffding trees' math

-## How to split a node : the Evaluation Measures
+# The Math Behind Hoeffding Trees - How They Decide When to Split

+## Choosing the Best Split: IG, Gini, and More

 To split a node in a decision tree, we need an evaluation measure to define which attribute provides the "best" division for our classification problem.
 Of course, the notion of "best" here depends on the evaluation measure.
 Some common measures are: